Carnagion/dissertation/diss/diss.typ

 === Dynamic Programming

 Dynamic programming (DP) is a general optimisation technique for making sequential decisions.
-There have been several attempts to develop efficient DP algorithms for runway sequencing, since it is known to work well for runway sequencing -- almost all runway sequencing problems can be modelled as DP problems as DP algorithms can evaluate partial sequences independently of the exact sequencing decisions taken to generate them @bennell-runway-scheduling.
+There have been several attempts to develop efficient DP algorithms for runway sequencing, since it is known to work well for runway sequencing -- almost all runway sequencing problems can be modelled as DP problems since DP algorithms can evaluate partial sequences independently of the exact sequencing decisions taken to generate them @bennell-runway-scheduling.
 DP can also yield optimal solutions significantly faster than MIP solvers @lieder-dynamic-programming.

 #cite(<psaraftis-dynamic-programming>, form: "prose") proposes a DP algorithm for the single runway scheduling problem, considering runway utilisation and total delay as an objective function.